Specialised nutrition supporting a better metabolism.

 With many people affected by overweight/obesity and diabetes worldwide, options to improve metabolism in favour of a healthy development and disease prevention or successful diabetes management is a topic of great relevance.

 Largely overlooked in the segment of specialised nutrition, is the carbohydrate quality and its key influence on metabolism.
 Not all carbohydrates are alike.
-The slow release sugar Palatinose™ provides carbohydrate energy in a gentle way, supporting lower and more balanced blood sugar levels with less insulin demand and an improved metabolic profile for those that need the extra care.
+BENEO offers a slow release version, PalatinoseTM, that provides carbohydrate energy in a gentle way, thus supporting lower and more balanced blood sugar levels with less insulin demand and an improved metabolic profile for those that need the extra care.

 “Mums breast is best” – a global truth indeed.
 Yet from 6 months onwards, when complimentary feeding starts (i.e. follow-on formula, growing-up milk), getting a well-balanced, healthy diet is not all too obvious.
 Making informed decisions on carbohydrate intake from early on has a direct and positive impact on children’s general wellbeing.
 By lowering blood glucose and insulin levels the likeliness of becoming overweight and consequently developing diabetes later in life diminishes.

 Besides lactose, most of infant and toddler foods contain high glycaemic carbohydrates like maltodextrin (GI: 80-100), sucrose (GI: 65) or glucose syrup (GI: 100).
 These carbohydrates have a much higher impact on blood sugar levels than lactose (GI: 46), and as such, contribute to higher insulin profiles.
 Replacing them by the slow release carbohydratePalatinose™ (GI: 32) can help to reduce the glycaemic properties of these foods; reducing insulin release and shifting the metabolic profile closer to that of mother’s milk.